aka Momma’s Boy; Night Warning; Thrilled to Death

 To this extent, the film features Susan Tyrrell.
 Tyrrell is not exactly a former Hollywood star past her prime – she was only 36 when the film was made (although looks at least 46) – although is an actress who gives the impression of having been past her prime her entire life.
 Every role Tyrrell plays gives the impression that she goes on a major drinking bender just before shooting as requisite prepping for the role.
 The part here is one of the most perfectly suited she has ever been given.
 She lets all stops out and gives a totally demented performance.
 She in particular gains her feet in the last quarter where the film throws all caution to the wind and joins her, going all-out with barnstormingly Gothic regard.

-William Asher will probably be best remembered as the director of the various teen Beach Party films of the 1960s, which included Beach Party (1963), Muscle Beach Party (1964), Bikini Beach (1964), Beach Blanket Bingo (1965) and one bizarre genre melding How to Stuff a Wild Bikini (1965).
+William Asher will probably be best remembered as the director of the various teen Beach Party films of the 1960s, which included Beach Party (1963), Muscle Beach Party (1964) and Bikini Beach (1964), plus a couple that involved gonzo genre meldings with Beach Blanket Bingo (1965) and How to Stuff a Wild Bikini (1965).
 Asher’s one other film of genre interest was the classic Communist Scare science-fiction film The 27th Day (1957).
 Asher also did a good deal of tv work as director and producer, most notably as a producer on the series Bewitched (1964-72).